 Sellers present during a Home Inspection

-One facet of a home inspection is to identify any defects and problems in the home, and hearing negative comments between the inspector and buyers can make a seller argumentative and defensive against the inspectors and even agents.
-Sellers may feel the need to justify and explain the defects or problems being mentioned creating a very stressful and uncomfortable situation for everyone.
+A fundamental objective of a home inspection is to identify any defects or issues in the home.
+Overhearing negative comments between the inspector and buyers may lead sellers to become argumentative and defensive, straining relationships with inspectors and agents.
+Sellers might feel compelled to justify or explain the identified problems, creating an uncomfortable and stressful atmosphere for all parties involved.

 all content of this blog are copyright protected ©